M999X/Halley-modelling/README.md

 ## Methodology
 We follow the next points to resolve this problem:
 1. Understanding the problem
  > Halley's comet has a trajectory that allows it to pass close to Earth every 76 years.
-The conditions of distance to the Earth, its weight and speed allow its orbit to be in equilibrium.
+The conditions of distance to the Earth, its weight and speed allow its orbit to be in balance.
+But when does comet break the balance?
 2. Formulate hypotheses
 ¿Qué pasaría si por una perturbación
 >What would happen if a disturbance in Halley's orbit caused it to come closer to Earth during its path?